-Technical Problems/Support: If you are having computer problems, you have to let me know.
+Technical Problems/Support: If you are having computer problems, you must let me know.
 I will try to help you in any way that I can.
 Please remember that it is your responsibility to have a backup plan if your computer goes down.
-Please have this plan in place now and do not wait until it is a crisis situation.
+Please have this plan in place now and do not wait until it is a crisis.
 If you lose your course work due to bad flash drives, Internet service down, computer crash, or your dog ate your homework, there is nothing I can do about it.
 THIS IS YOUR WARNING TO HAVE A BACKUP PLAN IN PLACE.

-• IMPORTANT: Most tech issues are related to failure to update java, using the incorrect internet browser (try use Google Chrome or Firefox instead of Internet Explorer), and/or not deleting browsing history files daily.
+IMPORTANT: Most tech issues are related to failure to update java, using the incorrect internet browser (Google Chrome is the only acceptable browser) and/or not deleting browsing history files daily.
 Most issues are related to computer issues, not Blackboard.
 Please note that this instructor does NOT recommend use of any handheld devices for taking this course.
 Cellphones are wonderful but not for course work done on the Internet.

-• Reminder - bookmark the Blackboard login page on your computer.
+Reminder - bookmark the Blackboard login page on your computer.